Khanasjad27/Amazon-Clone/README.md

 # Amazon-Clone
-It is a clone of Amazon, made with use of HTML and CSS
+It is a clone of Amazon, made by using of HTML and CSS